BP p.l.c. – Annual report – 31 December 2020

 Summarized financial information for the group’s share of associates is shown below.

 a From 1 October 2014, Rosneft adopted hedge accounting in relation to a portion of highly probable future export revenue denominated in US dollars over a five-year period.
 Foreign exchange gains and losses arising on the retranslation of borrowings denominated in currencies other than the Russian rouble and designated as hedging instruments were recognized initially in other comprehensive income, and were reclassified to the income statement as the hedged revenue was recognized.

 The terms of the outstanding balances receivable from associates are typically 30 to 45 days.
 The balances are unsecured and will be settled in cash.
 There are no significant provisions for doubtful debts relating to these balances and no significant expense recognized in the income statement in respect of bad or doubtful debts.
 Dividends receivable are not included in the table above.

 The majority of the sales to and purchases from associates relate to crude oil and oil products transactions with Rosneft.
 Sales to associates are related to various entities.

-BP has commitments amounting to $13,932 million (2016 $15,344 million), primarily in relation to contracts with its associates for the purchase of transportation capacity.
+BP has commitments amounting to $11,303 million (2017 $13,932 million), primarily in relation to contracts with its associates for the purchase of transportation capacity.
 For information on capital commitments in relation to associates see Note 13.